stompetower/frantic/mus/_tracker_files/_tracker_RED/README.md

 - The track `IN` is used to set the OPLL custom instrument (=instrument '0' for tracks `F1` - `F9`).
   - The OPLL FM-chip supports only 1 custom instrument; instruments 1 - 15 are fixed instruments.
   - There are 193 custom instruments (in hex: `01` - `C1`), mainly extracted from the FM-PAC ROM.
+  - Each instrument is defined by 8 bytes (see `User Tone Registers` of the OPLL chip).

 ## Keyboard Controls